 Young immigrants Rosie and Maria become friends during 1909's "Uprising of the 20,000" garment workers' strike, and are working at the Triangle Waist Company on March 25, 1911 when a discarded cigarette sets the factory ablaze.
 146 people die that day, and even those who survive will be changed forever.
 A carefully-researched novel of tragedy and hope.

-"Fiery Girls" - at all retailers March 25!
+"Fiery Girls" - now available at all retailers!

 "["Holding Out for a Zero"]'s message of warning about how unresolved traumas can manifest in devastating ways will appeal to a wide audience, and the author’s authentic voice will prompt chills, chuckles, and empathy."